Rudra-Choubey/github-slideshow/_posts/0000-01-02-Rudra-Choubey.md

-# This is for github learning lab
+# This is for github learning lab --
+This is an awesome learning software be awesome thanks bla bla